lissonpsantos2/react-native-cybersource-fingerprint/README.md

 # react-native-cybersource-fingerprint

-Package to use with the cybersource fingrprint
+Plugin to use with the cybersource fingerprint

 ## Installation